DitIsVincentPM/DDRPADController/README.md

 GPIO 15 = Right (D)

-Verbind de knoppen van je DDR-pad met de ESP32 en zorg dat deze correct worden uitgelezen.
+Connect the buttons of your DDR pad to the ESP32 and ensure they are correctly read.

-📜 Hoe het Werkt
+📜 How It Works

-Start het Python-script en selecteer de juiste COM-poort.
+Start the Python script and select the correct COM port.

-De ESP32 stuurt "HANDSHAKE" totdat het script reageert met "CONNECTED".
+The ESP32 sends "HANDSHAKE" until the script responds with "CONNECTED".

-Vanaf dat moment zal de ESP32 elke keer dat een knop wordt ingedrukt de bijbehorende toets (W, A, S, D) via de seriële poort versturen.
+From that moment, every time a button is pressed, the ESP32 will send the corresponding key (W, A, S, D) via the serial port.

-Het Python-script vertaalt deze naar de juiste pijltjestoetsen en simuleert deze.
+The Python script translates these into the correct arrow key presses and simulates them.

-Wanneer de verbinding wordt verbroken, probeert het script automatisch opnieuw verbinding te maken.
+When the connection is lost, the script attempts to reconnect automatically.

-🛠 Mogelijke Problemen & Oplossingen
+🛠 Possible Issues & Solutions

-❌ "Kan niet verbinden met COM-poort"
+❌ "Cannot connect to COM port"

-Zorg ervoor dat je de juiste poort hebt geselecteerd.
+Ensure you have selected the correct port.

-Controleer of geen ander programma de poort bezet houdt.
+Check if another program is using the port.

-❌ "ESP32 blijft in Connected Mode hangen"
+❌ "ESP32 remains in Connected Mode"

-Als het script crasht, blijft de ESP32 in de connected state.
-Start de ESP32 opnieuw of stuur handmatig een "DISCONNECT" signaal.
+If the script crashes, the ESP32 remains in the connected state.
+Restart the ESP32 or manually send a "DISCONNECT" signal.

-❌ "Knoppen werken niet"
+❌ "Buttons are not working"

-Controleer of de GPIO-pinout correct is aangesloten.
+Check if the GPIO pinout is correctly connected.

-Open de Seriële Monitor in de Arduino IDE en kijk of de ESP32 de juiste signalen verstuurt.
+Open the Serial Monitor in the Arduino IDE and see if the ESP32 is sending the correct signals.

-📌 Toekomstige Verbeteringen
+📌 Future Improvements

-Automatische COM-poort detectie en directe verbinding.
+Automatic COM port detection and direct connection.

-Visuele feedback in de GUI voor ingedrukte toetsen.
+Visual feedback in the GUI for pressed keys.

-Extra configuratie-opties voor aangepaste toetsbindingen.
+Additional configuration options for custom key bindings.

-👨‍💻 Bijdragen
+👨‍💻 Contributions

-Pull requests en suggesties zijn welkom!
-Dit is een leerproject en alle hulp om het te verbeteren wordt gewaardeerd.
+Pull requests and suggestions are welcome!
+This is a learning project, and any help to improve it is appreciated.

-🚀 Veel plezier met je DDR Pad!
+🚀 Enjoy your DDR Pad!